 I found some Flash code that performs a similar function to what I wanted to achieve, so I have to send a big thanks to nicoptere for providing his code for PIXEL BENDER #4 projections.
 Thanks to the examples provided in his code, I was able to translate the projection conversion into MATLAB.

-The actual calculation of stereographic projections is well documented on Wolfram Mathworld’s Stereographic Projection page, but basically we only need the last bit dealing with the inverse formulas for latitude and longitude .
+The actual calculation of stereographic projections is well documented on Wolfram Mathworld’s Stereographic Projection page, but basically we only need the last bit dealing with the inverse formulas for latitude $latex \phi$ and longitude $latex \lambda$.
 We can then use that to map the points onto our Equirectangular projection produced by the Photo Sphere function to points on a Stereographic projection.
 I am including the MATLAB code for the function at the end of the post, but here are a couple of examples of the conversion.

 First, just to illustrate how the stereographic projection affects the Tissot’s indicatrix, here is an example based upon a equirectangular world projection from Wikipedia user Eric Gaba (CC BY-SA 3.0):